kinapolson/dig4503-week7/README.md

 Project Name: F1 Race Tracker

 Description: This React website is designed for Formula 1 fans to track and organize their race watches.
-Users will be able to save their favorite teams and drivers, log race results, rate races, and add notes about each race.
+Users will be able to save their favorite teams and drivers, log race results, rate races, add notes about each race, and have a community space to chat about the races.

 Features:
 - Save Favorite Teams and Drivers: Users can manage a list of teams and drivers they want to follow.